Epke Zonderland

-Early life
+Early life and education

 Zonderland was born on 16 April 1986 in Lemmer, Netherlands.
 He started gymnastics at the age of four.
 He has two brothers (Herre and Johan) and one sister (Geeske) who are also international gymnasts.

 Zonderland enrolled to study medicine at the University of Groningen in 2006.
 He took 12 years to complete his degree in medicine as he was pursuing his career in gymnastics at the same time, and qualified as a medical doctor in 2018.

 Gymnastics career

 2004

 Zonderland reached his first international success as a junior in 2004.
-At the European Junior Championships in Ljubljana he was fourth in the all-around event and he won a silver medal on the horizontal bar.
-That same year he also became Dutch national all-around champion by taking over the title from his older brother Herre.
+At the European Junior Championships in Ljubljana, he was fourth in the all-around event, and he won a silver medal on the horizontal bar.
+That same year, he also became Dutch national all-around champion by taking over the title from his older brother Herre.

 2005–2006

-In 2005 at the World Championships in Melbourne, Zonderland and Jeffrey Wammes were the first ever Dutch gymnasts in the history of the sport to qualify for the all-around final.
+In 2005 at the World Championships in Melbourne, Zonderland and Jeffrey Wammes were the first-ever Dutch gymnasts in the history of the sport to qualify for the all-around final.
 Zonderland eventually ended up in the 11th position.
-In that same year at the European Championships he finished 15th, which was a disappointment considering his World Championship result.
+In that same year at the European Championships, he finished 15th, which was a disappointment considering his World Championship result.

-After his success in 2005 he continued in 2006 by reaching the final of the horizontal bar competition during the European Championships in Volos, where he was 6th.
-At the World Cup meeting in Glasgow on the same discipline he won the silver medal and in Tehran, Zonderland claimed his first World Cup win and the gold medal.
+After his success in 2005, he continued in 2006 by reaching the final of the horizontal bar competition during the European Championships in Volos, where he placed 6th.
+At the World Cup meeting in Glasgow in the same discipline, he won the silver medal, and in Tehran, Zonderland claimed his first World Cup win and the gold medal.
 That year he also became Dutch national all-around champion for the second time in his career.

 2007-2008

 In 2007 he competed in both the European and the World Championships.
-At the European Championships in Amsterdam he finished sixth in the individual all-around (IAA) event, the highest ever position by a Dutch gymnast.
-During the same Championships he also won the bronze medal on the parallel bars.
+At the European Championships in Amsterdam, he finished sixth in the individual all-around (IAA) event, the highest ever position by a Dutch gymnast.
+During the same Championships, he also won the bronze medal on the parallel bars.
 Later, in September at the World Championships in Stuttgart Zonderland finished 4th on the horizontal bar, which earned him a qualification for the 2008 Summer Olympics in Beijing.
 Later in 2007 he won his second World Cup event at the horizontal bar in Glasgow.

 At the 2008 Summer Olympics, Zonderland reached the high bar final in which he finished seventh.

 2009–2011

 In 2009, he won the silver medal on high bar at the 2009 World Artistic Gymnastics Championships.
 At the 2010 World Championships in Rotterdam, he earned another silver medal on high bar.
-In 2011 he became European champion for the first time.
+In 2011, he became European champion for the first time.